tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 The 4th form is not available to macros, and is only used in the `macro_rules!` construct

-`$arg` in form 3 and 4, the argument of a syntax extension invocation is a single token tree
+`$arg` in form 3, the argument of a syntax extension invocation is a single token tree
 * i.e. a single non-leaf token tree
 ```rust
 bitflags! {